 Two broad and distinct categories of rehabilitation research methods are qualitative and quantitative approaches.
 Qualitative methods are based in a subjective, phenomenological approach to knowledge, and they are typically directed to the discovery of how individuals ascribe meaning to phenomena, investigation of previously unexplored phenomena, or examination of complex social phenomena (Bogdan & Biklen, 1998; Hagner & Helm, 1994).
 Qualitative research methods have their roots in anthropology and sociology and may include ethnographic studies, participant observation, case studies, or discourse analysis.
 Qualitative research methods have a long history of application in disability issues and have been particularly valuable in providing in-depth understanding of the lived experience of disability.
 Moreover, these methods are becoming more prevalent in rehabilitation counseling research.
-Recent examples of articles that reported the use of qualitative methods in rehabilitation research include explorations of how individuals with traumatic brain injury construct their sense of self following injury (Nochi, 1998), the meaning that women with chronic illness ascribe to their experiences of disability (Gordon, Feldman, & Crose, 1998), and the perspectives of notable leaders in the disability community regarding the accomplishments and continuing challenges of the disability rights movement (McCarthy, 2003).
+Recent examples of articles that reported the use of qualitative methods in rehabilitation research include explorations of how individuals with traumatic brain injuries compensate for cognitive limitations through the use of assistive technology (Nardone et al., 2015), the meaning that people with multiple sclerosis ascribe to employment (Meade et al., 2016), and the perspectives of notable leaders in the disability community regarding the accomplishments and continuing challenges of the disability rights movement (McCarthy, 2003).

 Quantitative research design features the numeric expression of information for purposes of summarization, classification, analysis, and generalization.
 Thus, quantitative methods involve the measurement of variables of interest and the use of statistical analyses to identify relationships among variables.
 With roots in nineteenth century philosophy of science and statistical methods largely borrowed from the physical sciences, the goal of quantitative research is the development of objective knowledge about nature and human nature.
-Contemporary quantitative researchers in the social sciences, like their colleagues who use qualitative methods, recognize that human experience is fundamentally subjective and that our knowledge about reality is embedded in particular social and cultural contexts (Phillips, 1987; 1992).
-However, post-positivist, quantitative researchers also assume that causal relationships exist outside the human mind, that humans are capable of discerning these causal connections among events in the world (albeit imperfectly), and that agreement among persons about the nature of these causal relationships forms the basis for the development of an objective knowledge of nature and human nature (Cook & Campbell, 1979; Manicas & Secord, 1983; Phillips, 1987; Strong, 1990).
-A more accurate term for the nature of this "objective" knowledge that highlights the subjective but public quality of consensus about what is "known" is inter-subjective agreement, or agreement among members of the community of scientists and practitioners in a given field of study.
+Contemporary quantitative researchers in the social sciences, like their colleagues who use qualitative methods, recognize that human experience is fundamentally subjective and that our knowledge about reality is embedded in particular social and cultural contexts (Phillips, 1987, 1992).
+However, post-positivist, quantitative researchers also assume that causal relationships exist outside the human mind, that humans are capable of discerning these causal connections among events in the world (albeit imperfectly), and that agreement among persons about the nature of these causal relationships forms the basis for the development of an objective knowledge of nature and human nature (Cook & Campbell, 1979; Manicas & Secord, 1983; Phillips, 1987; Strong, 1991).
+A more accurate term for the nature of this "objective" knowledge that highlights the subjective but public quality of consensus about what is "known" is intersubjective agreement, or agreement among members of the community of scientists and practitioners in a given field of study.

-Quantitative research methods are widely used in rehabilitation research and include surveys, true experiments, quasi-experimental research in field settings, single-subject designs, and ex-post facto (after the fact) designs.
+Quantitative research methods are widely used in rehabilitation research and include surveys, true experiments, quasi-experimental research in field settings, single-subject or small-N designs, and ex post facto (after the fact) designs.
 Quantitative research is important in evaluating the effectiveness of rehabilitation interventions, programs, and policies relative to the goals of rehabilitation; describing the characteristics of programs and program participants; needs assessment; and theory testing.
 One of the key advantages of quantitative research is that vast amounts of data from large numbers of people can be aggregated, analyzed, and summarized to provide program participants, administrators, policymakers, and other interested parties with key information about questions of interest.